parse-server-modules/parse-server-sns-adapter/README.md

 #### Configuring Parse Server

-Here is a sample config setup:
+Here is a sample config setup.
+You can specify the `SNS_ACCESS_KEY` and `SNS_SECRET_ACCESS_KEY` as environment variables, or you can hard-code them here.

+For iOS certificates, make sure to set the `production` and `bundleId` according to the type of certificate generated.

 ```javascript
 var pushConfig =  { pushTypes : { android: {ARN : YOUR-ANDROID_ARN-HERE},